Last updated on March 26, 2026

 Well, they’re my favorites!

 I’m going to try to convince you I’m right, that my ranking is reasonable, but of course this is a super subjective thing!
 A quick look at other such lists online has a different best artist for each article I found, so I certainly don’t expect to win you all over.
-But if you’re anything like me, this kind of read is going to be a fun look at a key piece of Magic, and perhaps I’ll highlight someone you weren’t expecting?
+But if you’re anything like me, this kind of read is a fun look at a key part of Magic cards, and perhaps I highlight an illustrator you weren’t expecting?

 A note on methods.
 Three criteria.